This is Don's "Whom We Might Be" Story

 it is suggested that the Venuses from Eastern European have an emphasis on breasts & stomach, whereas the Western European ones emphasize hips & thighs

-evolving from cave-dwelling hunters to a life of wandering gatherers,
+> Evolving from cave-dwelling hunters to a life of wandering gatherers

-knapping flints & obsidian for skinning &
+rocks & obsidian for skinning their catches and kills—the

-managing our fires &
+> Managing our fires

-saber-tooth tigers,
+saber-tooth tigers

 cave bears